“Well, you have astigmatism in both eyes,” the optometrist told me. “The good news is that we can get you a pair of glasses to help.”

 I called weekly after that, not knowing that the DO had gone TDY.
 I never left a message because I was too scared.
 I took the Air Force Officer Qualification Test (AFOQT) through the ROTC anyway.
 My scores were abysmal, barely average.
 My hopes were slowly withering away, but I figured I could keep asking anyway.
 I met a lawyer in Houma who had an L-39 and flew with him to an airshow in Midland, TX one weekend.
 With every demo, I was more convinced that I wanted to be a military pilot, regardless of aircraft.
 I just wanted to get my foot in the door and go from there.

 I talked to the pilots who had a C-5 static display.
-The Chief Pilot gave me his card and told me to send in my app.
-I just wanted to fly…something.
+The Chief Pilot gave me his card and told me to send in my application.
 A few weeks after emailing, I got the reply.
 “Sorry, but your scores just aren’t high enough to be competitive.
 It’s not likely that you’ll do well in pilot training.
 Recommend you retake the test and reapply next year.”

 “Hey, do you know the DO of the 706th Fighter Squadron?” he asked.